Let's see you get THAT bastard in your pocket! :-)

 Depending on how you might want to look at it, the ViewSonic VSD220 is either an expensive 22in monitor or an inexpensive tethered Android tablet.
 But then you'd be missing the point: it's actually both and neither.
 It's an unusual mashup for which ViewSonic deserves credit simply by giving it a go.
-ViewSonic VSD220 Android AIO …
+ViewSonic VSD220 Android …

 Let's see you get THAT bastard in your pocket! :-)